Ekagrah/Linux-Ark-Dedicated-Server/README.md

 * Use \`netstat -puln 2\>/dev/null | grep ShooterGame\' to check status of server.
 When you have two lines with one showing ':7778' then the server should be accessible.
 * Use \`ps -ef | grep -i ShooterGame\' to see that there are two processess, one of which is a tmux session.
 * Report errors and I'll be happy to address them.
 I tried to anticipate as many scenarios as possible but like I said, this is a first for me.
+* I no longer use Steam GUI for server updates, but if someone takes that route here is a link to fix the Steam app not launching in Ubuntu https://askubuntu.com/questions/771032/steam-not-opening-in-ubuntu-16-04-lts#771507.

 ## To-Do